 Tea Tree EO

-Tea Tree EO is most well known for its anti-bacterial and anti-fungal properties, and it even has anti-cancer properties.
+Tea Tree EO is the most well known oil for anti-bacterial and anti-fungal properties, and it even has anti-cancer properties.

 However, it can also relieve any types of skin inflammation, and is used in treating eczema and psoriasis, and is more effective when mixed with lavender oil.

 It is also a potent disinfectant, and is great for preventing skin infections and aiding wound healing.
 I also find that it effectively calms down localized itching urges, when I am experiencing a rash.